-- 1. Access the installation media as described in "Installation Steps" on page 113. - 2.
-Make the installation media the current directory. - 3.
-Enter install to start the Installation Utility.
-The corrective service that is found on the installation media is then applied. - 4.
-Follow the instructions of the Software Installer to install the corrective service. - To generate the installation and configuration report, run the enccfg.exe.
-It is contained in the installation directory of the MERVA OS/2 Client.
+- 1. Insert the first CSD diskette in the diskette drive. - 2.
+Start the setup program.
+To do this, double-click on the appropriate object in the Windows NT Explorer or enter A:\SETUP in the command line of an MS-DOS window. - 3.
+Follow the instructions of the setup program to install the corrective service. - 4.
+To generate the installation and configuration report, run the enccfg.exe.
+It is contained in the installation directory of the MERVA Client.
 By default, the output is sent to the screen.
 To sent the output to a file, use the redirect operator >.